nickeubank/ds4humans/_build/html/_sources/20_problems_to_questions/20_stakeholder_management.md

 ### Principle 2: Don't Assume Your Stakeholder Knows What They Need

-A corollary to Step 0 is to not assume your stakeholder understands what they need.
-So when I say "helping your stakeholder understand their problem is a core part of the job," I don't only mean that it's part of your job *if the stakeholder admits to deep uncertainty about their problem*."
-Odds are your stakeholder will come to you with a strong statement of what they think they want, but you should take that as a starting point for discussion, not your mandate.

-This is particularly true if your stakeholder comes to you with really specific technical suggestions.
+While not always true, you should *always* be skeptical of specific technical solutions offered by your stakeholder.
 Often you will be approached by a stakeholder who, rather than laying out a problem, announces they would like you to do X using some data science tool Y. Occasionally the stakeholder doing this knows exactly what they're talking about, and you should use Y to do X.

 More often, however, you're dealing with a stakeholder with just enough knowledge to be dangerous (and to drop buzzwords), but not enough to know how best to solve their problem.